 Not a RunnersConnect Insider member?
 It’s FREE to join.
 Click here to get started

-Many marathon runners automatically assume they are going shed pounds with all the extra mileage they are putting in.
+Many runners following a marathon training schedule automatically assume they are going shed pounds with all the extra mileage they are putting in.

 However, not only should you ensure that you’re recovering properly after your hard workouts and long runs by eating the right foods, you also need to account for what I call “hidden calories”.

 Primarily, hidden calories come in the form of sports drinks and energy gels, which have a high caloric content.

 If you are wondering how to lose weight while training for a marathon, keep this in mind: